 4 simple things to help you to live on your teacher’s pay

 The effect of that is clear to see with 65% of teachers, in my recent survey*, stating that they are worse off than 5 years ago.
-Although negotiations will continue for a pay rise in 2019, I don’t think we can expect a hefty pay rise any time soon, and I don’t think our colleagues south of the border will fare any better.
-There are many teachers left feeling dissatisfied.
+Although a pay rise has now been agreed in Scotland, many teachers all over the UK are still worrying about money.

 However, we are not alone.
 Public sector workers all over the country have had their pay frozen/capped since 2010, and are also feeling the financial pinch.
 There are a great many people in professional roles, who are struggling in the current economic climate.